spirit stories

 a soundwalk through Carl Schurz Park, set to Jacques Ibert’s Histoires (1912-1922)

-This piano music — Histoires by French composer Jacques Ibert — was first shared with me in late 2020.
-These ten pieces, each evoking a small scene or character study, were the sounds in my mind as I navigated that otherworldly time.
-Now that five years have passed since the beginning of COVID, I’d like to release these musical stories to the place where they came most alive for me: Carl Schurz Park in New York City.
-This sound walk invites you to explore the park alongside Histoires, with close attention to the natural soundscape and carefully tended environment around you.
+This piano music, Histoires by French composer Jacques Ibert, was first shared with me in late 2020.
+The ten piano pieces, each evoking a small scene or character study, were the sounds in my mind as I navigated that otherworldly time.
+This soundwalk is an effort to place these musical stories where they came most alive for me during the pandemic — in Carl Schurz Park, alongside its natural soundscapes and carefully-tended gardens.

 -